stytchauth/stytch-b2b-sdk-example/README.md

    3. Go back to the "Roles" page.
 Click on the "stytch_member" role.
 Click "Edit Role".
 In the "permissions" accordion, you'll need to add permissions for 2 different resources.
 Once you've added both, click "done", then save the role.
       1. For the "stytch.member" resource, add the following action: "search".
       2. For the "stytch.sso" resource, add the following action: "get".
    4. Go back to the "Roles" page.
 Click the "Create new Role" button and create a role with the role ID = "editor".
-In the "permissions" accordion, you'll need to add permissions for 4 different resources.
-Once you've added all 4, click "done", then save the role.
+In the "permissions" accordion, you'll need to add permissions for 3 different resources.
+Once you've added all 3, click "done", then save the role.
-      1. For the "stytch.member" resource, add the following actions: "search" and "update.info.name".
+      1. For the "stytch.member" resource, add the following action: "update.info.name".
-      2. For the "stytch.self" resource, toggle the "Assign the wildcard..." switch.
-      3. For the "stytch.sso" resource, add the following actions: "get" and "update".
+      2. For the "stytch.sso" resource, add the following action: "update".
-      4. For the "todos" resource, add the following action: "create".
+      3. For the "todos" resource, add the following action: "create".

-5Finally, navigate to [API Keys](https://stytch.com/dashboard/api-keys).
+5. Finally, navigate to [API Keys](https://stytch.com/dashboard/api-keys).
 You will need the `public_token` value found on this page later on.

 ### On your machine